hyosung11/Launch-School/Courses/journal.md

 17:04 Cruising through the beginning of Object Oriented Programming.

 17:34 Time to stop and make dinner.
 I like OOP so far though.

+18:42 After dinner, a shower, and now ready to get back to studying.

+19:21 Time to do my OO Rock Paper Scissors assignment.